cprescod-kings/NEA/README.md

 ### The Product

 - The product of my NEA project will be a dedicated website for computer science questions.
 This platform will enable teachers to assign questions to students, contribute their own questions to a central repository, and evaluate each student's progress effectively.
 - From the student’s viewpoint, they will be able to log in using Google authentication.
 Once logged in, students can view their assigned tasks, access assignments, and respond to questions.
-The system may potentially automatically mark their answers, though this feature will only apply to questions with fixed, objective answers (i.e., not open-ended or interpretative writing).

 ### The Research